microsoft/google-play-vsts-extension/README.md

 * [Google Play - Release Bundle](#google-play---release-bundle) - Allows automating the release of a new Android bundle to the Google Play store.

+* [Google Play - Halt](#google-play---halt) - Allows automating the halt of a previously released Android app.

 ### Google Play - Release

 Allows you to release an update to your app on Google Play, and includes the following options: